Are you contemplating buying a home in Fort Walton Beach? Coast to Coast Property Brokers can help.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of closing costs from your lender within three days of accepting your application.
+Your lender will supply you with a Loan Estimate (LE) detailing your closing costs within three days of taking your application.
+You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of getting your loan application.

-The estimate depends on the loan amount.
-RESPA requirements require that it has to involve all closing costs and fall within a precise range of accuracy, and I'll review the estimate and let you know if it all looks all right.
+This estimate rests on the loan amount.
+RESPA requirements dictate that it has to include all closing costs and be within a close range of accuracy, and I'll go over the estimate and let you know if everything looks adequate.

-Then it's time to close on your home.
-This will most often take place at a title company or escrow office and should be a smooth and easygoing occasion.
+Then we'll close on your house.
+This will most often happen at a title company or escrow office and will most often be a smooth and easygoing occasion.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+Now you can move into your new house.
 Enjoy it.
-And if you have any questions, make sure you call me at 8505856466 or e-mail me at .
+And if you have any questions, be sure to call me at 8505856466 or e-mail me at .